Single-wave solutions of the neutrino fast flavor system. Part II. Weak instabilities and their resonant behavior: Discussion

 A crucial question is when such pendular dynamics might emerge in realistic astrophysical environments, where naively one would always expect a broadband spectrum of instabilities.
 On the other hand, at its first appearance, an instability is always weak, and therefore restricted to a narrow range of unstable wavenumbers, which are resonant with the narrow angular range of flipped neutrinos in the weakly-crossed distribution.
 Hence, understanding realistic conditions of emergence of an instability truly requires a detailed self-consistent study of astrophysical environments from the first unstable configuration.
 What we \textit{can} do at present is to highlight the quantitative condition that an instability should fulfill to exhibit regular dynamics.

 The key requirement is that the spectrum of growing waves be so narrow that resonant neutrinos see a monochromatic wave for a timescale $\tau_{\rm nl}$ larger than a pendulum swing.
+The timescale for non-linear interaction descends directly from the non-linear coupling in the equations of motion, and is therefore of the order $\tau_{\rm nl}\sim |\psi_0|^{-1}$; for the pendulum model, as we have seen, the maximum amplitude is of the order $|\psi_0|\sim \gamma$, so that $\tau_{\rm nl}\sim \gamma^{-1}$.
 For a non-monochromatic wave, with a spread $\Delta k$, neutrinos effectively see a wavepacket with a spatial width $\Delta r\sim \Delta k^{-1}$.
 Since they move with the resonant velocity equal to the wave's phase velocity $v_{\rm ph}=\omega_R/k$, while the wavepacket itself moves with the group velocity $v_{\rm gr}=d\Omega_R/dK$, they remain coherent for the autocorrelation time $\tau_{\rm corr}\sim1/\Delta k|v_{\rm res}-v_{\rm gr}|$.
 Hence, if $\tau_{\rm nl}\ll \tau_{\rm corr}$, we should expect our regular dynamics to emerge.
 This reasoning completely parallels the textbook argument for bounce saturation of plasma instability~\cite{shapiro1997nonlinear}.
 If the instability becomes strong enough and thus non-resonant, the situation complicates, as even non-resonant neutrinos participate in the energy exchange.
 However, we have repeatedly argued that the evolution of the instability itself likely prevents such strong instabilities from developing.
 On the other hand, if the instability remains weak but $\tau_{\rm corr}\ll \tau_{\rm nl}$, the saturation regime is that of quasi-linear theory, which we introduced for the neutrino plasma in Refs.~\cite{Fiorillo:2024qbl,Fiorillo:2025npi}.
 A practical application of the quasi-linear approach to describe the relaxation will be studied elsewhere.

 Another question is what this saturation mechanism means for slow instabilities.
 These are also driven by resonant flavomon emission~\cite{Fiorillo:2024pns, Fiorillo:2025ank, Fiorillo:2025zio, Fiorillo:2025kko}, and likely are the most relevant ones in SNe, since they are the first to appear~\cite{Fiorillo:2025gkw}.
 (The appearance of slow instabilities predating, but close to, angular crossings was also found empirically in global numerical studies~\cite{Shalgar:2022rjj, DedinNeto:2023ykt, Shalgar:2024gjt, Cornelius:2024zsb}.)
 On the other hand, the resonant mechanism differs as it does not single out a specific energy; rather, all antineutrinos with energy below a resonant threshold can emit flavomons~\cite{Fiorillo:2025kko}.
 This is a natural future direction of investigation.